Graduate Student Study Room

 - UPrint printer/scanner/copier

 - The Graduate Study Room is intended for graduate students from the Gables and RSMAS campuses.
 Undergraduate and Law students may not use the room.
 Students enrolled in a Medical Phd or dual degree MD/MS program are eligible to use the room, however students enrolled in the MD program should use the study facilites provided by the Calder Medical Library.
-Anyone with access to the room is eligible to check out a carrel key card or locker key from the Richter Circulation Desk.
+Anyone with access to the room is eligible to check out a carrel key card or a study lounge access card from the Richter Circulation Desk.

 - The Graduate Student Study Room and carrels are not intended for group study, meetings, or social activities.
 Graduate students employed as instructors may not use the carrels for student meetings, tutoring, or advising.
 Please respect the needs of others and refrain from any distracting or disruptive behavior.

-- A study carrel may be checked out for up to 6 hours per day.
-Carrel keys must be returned to the Circulation Desk by the time they are due, or until the second floor closes in the evening, whichever is sooner.
+- A study carrel or a study lounge access key may be checked out for up to 6 hours per day.
+Carrel keys/study lounge access keys must be returned to the Circulation Desk by the time they are due, or until the second floor closes in the evening, whichever is sooner.

-- Carrel and Study Room key cards and locker keys may be taken out of the library but must be returned to the Circulation Desk by the due time to avoid fines.
+- Carrel and Study lounge access key cards and may be taken out of the library but must be returned to the Circulation Desk by the due time to avoid fines.
 Fines of $2/hour will be assessed for all keys returned late.

 - There will only be one key card and one chair per carrel.
 Study carrels are intended for individual quiet writing and study.